Lyman H. Smith: Career

 Smith started a private law practice in Penn Yan, New York in 1946.
 He was elected county attorney in 1948, serving until 1964 when he became a judge with the county, Family, and Surrogate Courts in Yates County.
 He was a judge in Yates County for fifteen years.
 In June 1968, he was approved to practice before the Supreme Court of the United States.

 Governor Nelson Rockefeller appointed Smith to serve as a judge on the Seventh Judicial District New York Supreme Court on September 25, 1973.
 This position which ran until December 21, 1974, was created to support new anti-drug laws.
 When his appointed term was up, Smith successfully ran for election to the New York Supreme Court and served for fourteen years.
 One of his noted cases was a special grand jury investigation into political corruption in Onondaga County.
 He retired on March 9, 1983, after serving 38 years in law.

 Smith taught at the New York State School for the Judiciary (now the New York State Judicial Institute) in Crotonville, New York.
 He also chaired the Committee on Criminal Jury Instructions.
 He was a member of the American Bar Association, the National Prosecutors' Association, the New York State Bar Association, the New York State District Attorney's Association.

 Personal life

 Smith first married Catherine Strong.
 Their children were Patricia D. Smith, Scott C. Smith, Catherine B. Smith, and Dion C. Smith.
 His second wife was Mary Elizabeth "Polly" Marks.
 They lived in Glenora, New York.

 Smith was a golfer, sailor, and vineyardist.
-He was a vestryman at St. Marks Episcopal Church in Penn Yan.
+He was a vestryman at St. Mark's Episcopal Church in Penn Yan.
 He was president of the Penn Yan Rotary Club, the Yates County Red Cross, and the Yates County Community Chest.
 He was a Republican.

 Smith died on November 3, 1996, in Dundee, New York.
 He was buried in the Fulkerson Cemetery in Dundee.